TejasViswa/236A-LP-Project/README.md

-# 236A-LP-Project
+# SVM Binary Classifier - Determining Useful Samples and Clustering
-## Group 25: Tejas Viswanath, Harish Gondihalli Venkatesha, Jhancy Rani Ramamurthy, Anwesha Chattoraj and Vishwas M Shetty
+## Tejas Viswanath, Harish Gondihalli Venkatesha, Jhancy Rani Ramamurthy, Anwesha Chattoraj and Vishwas M Shetty

 ## Report:
 Please refer to the report for the theory of the project: